 [Child's Name]

 For being an amazing helper around the house this month!
 You tidied your room, helped with the dishes, and always lent a hand when someone needed it.
-We are so proud of you and everything you do for our family!
+We are so proud of you!

 [Date] | With love from [Parent Names]